 On June 1, 2018, our Board of Directors approved an initial plan to restructure our business aimed at reducing the future operating costs of our TeamConnect and pdvConnect businesses and better aligning and focusing our business priorities on our spectrum initiatives.
-We also recently announced that we had received information from one of our Tier 1 carrier partners that the largest customer of our pdvConnect service planned to discontinue its use of that service during Fiscal 2019.
-As a result of the loss of this significant customer and our implementation of the restructuring plan and the related measures taken to reduce the operating costs of our TeamConnect and pdvConnect businesses, principally in the sales and marketing areas, we expect that our operating revenues from these businesses will decline in future reporting periods.
+Earlier in Fiscal 2019, we also announced that we had received information from one of our Tier 1 carrier partners that the largest customer of our pdvConnect service planned to discontinue its use of that service during Fiscal 2019.
+As a result of the loss of this significant customer and our implementation of the restructuring plan and the related measures taken to reduce the operating costs of our TeamConnect and pdvConnect businesses, principally in the sales and marketing areas, the operating revenues from these businesses exhibited a small decline in the current quarter compared to the prior quarter ended June 30, 2018, and we expect that our operating revenues from these businesses will continue to decline in future reporting periods.